Modern Slavery Statement

 Fleet Factors have zero tolerance to modern slavery and human trafficking within our business.

-To ensure a high-level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we intend to provide training to our staff and review this subject with each of our suppliers.
+To ensure a high-level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we provide training to our staff (via online training modules) and review the information that we supply to our employees on this subject regularly.

-We review slavery and human trafficking with our suppliers at review meetings to ensure that slavery and human trafficking is not taking place in any part of our business or supply chains.
+We regularly review our supplier’s slavery and human trafficking checks/procedures to ensure (as far as is possible) that slavery and human trafficking is not taking place in any part of our business or supply chains.

 We are committed to improving our practices to combat slavery and human trafficking.